Winzhao0545/challenge-data-analysis/README.md

 Program was written using python 3.11.4.
 Please make sure you have python 3.11.4 installed. have added the requirements.txt file as wel if for some reason the code would not run.

--Libaries used
+- Libaries used

 pandas - data manipulation

-matplotlib and seaborn - datavisualization sklearn - data formating and model applying
+matplotlib and seaborn - datavisualization

+sklearn - data formating and model applying

  - Usage

 After installation, you can use the project for various purposes:

-   1. Access the "src" directory for reusable Python code implementing the machine   learning algorithms.
+  1.Access the "src" directory for reusable Python code implementing the machine   learning algorithms.

   2.Use the "data" directory to see the dataset I ues for the project.
 And store and manage your datasets.

-    3.Run the various scripts provided for data preprocessing, model training, and evaluation in 'modelbuilding' directory 4.Extend the project by adding your implementations or experimenting with new algorithms.
+  3.Run the various scripts provided for data preprocessing, model training, and evaluation in 'modelbuilding' directory

+  4.Extend the project by adding your implementations or experimenting with new algorithms.

 - Project Structure

 machine-learning-project/

 |-- data-exploration/

 |    |-- hyperparameter tuning.ipynb

 |

 |-- src/

 |    |-- data_preprocessing.py

 |    |-- model.py

 |    |-- evaluation.py
-|   |-- ...

 |
 |-- data/

 |    |--  dataframe_cleaned.csv

 |

 |-- modelbuilding/

 |    |-- immo_data_analysis.ipynb

 |    |-- Test and Train data with models/

 |  	 |-- immo_eliza_decisiontreeregressormodel.ipynb

 |	   |--immo_eliza_linear_regression_model.ipynb

 |--output/

 |    |--Presentation photos

 |    |--score of Linear regression Model

 |    |--score of the decisiontreeclassifier model

 |-- requirements.txt

 |-- README.md

 |--gitignore

 - Contributors

 If you want to submit bug fixes, enhancements, or new features, please follow these steps:

     1.Fork the repository.

     2.Create a new branch for your changes.

     3.Implement your changes and write appropriate tests.

     4.Ensure the code passes all tests.

     5.Submit a pull request to the main repository.

 - Timeline